Tiendil/tiendil-org-content/content/posts/2024-018-review-of-the-signal-and-the-noise/en.md

 The book contains an interesting, consistent presentation of the author's experience in forecasting, his thoughts, and beliefs.

-The wide coverage of the topic is the strong point of the book.
-For each aspect of forecasting, Nate chooses a suitable real-life example that reflects the problem best.
+The comprehensive coverage of the topic is the strong point of the book.
+For each aspect of forecasting, Nate chooses a suitable real-life example that best reflects the problem.

-The author believes that forecasting is not the experts-only job, but a daily activity for everyone.
+The author believes forecasting is not an experts-only job but a daily activity for everyone.
 Therefore, everyone should be able to make good-enough forecasts.

 Much of what is presented in the book resonates with my posts on [models](post:@choose-nearest-language:life-and-work-with-models) and [mistakes](post:@choose-nearest-language:life-and-work-with-mistakes).
 Therefore, I cannot but recommend "The Signal and the Noise" :-)

-Nate is a consistent Bayesian and gives a good description of the Bayesian view of probability in simple words.
+Nate is a consistent Bayesian and describes the Bayesian view of probability in simple words.
 I rarely met an accessible presentation of Bayesian decision-making, so this is a definite plus for the book.

-One of the minuses I would highlight is the strange positioning of the book — it is somewhere between scientific and popular science spheres.
-It is not clear what level of knowledge the author expects from the reader.
-The general style of presentation does not require deep knowledge, but sometimes Nate introduces specific terms (model, feedback, etc.) too easily, without explanation.
+One of the minuses I would highlight is the strange positioning of the book — it is somewhere between the scientific and the popular science spheres.
+It is unclear what level of knowledge the author expects from the reader.
+The general presentation style does not require deep knowledge, but sometimes Nate introduces specific terms (model, feedback, etc.) too easily, without explanation.
 This can slightly complicate the perception of the book for beginners.

 Also, note that the author holds his own concrete point of view on many questions.
 I usually agree with him, but it is still a biased presentation.
-The book rather reflects the author's views and experience than gives an independent objective picture.
+The book reflects the author's views and experience rather than giving an independent, objective picture.

 "Signal and Noise" will be interesting to you if:

 - you want to expand your horizons in forecasting and related areas;
-- you want to ground the theory in your head, correlate it with real situations.
+- you want to ground the theory in your head and correlate it with real situations.

 If you want to improve your theory, the book may not be suitable for you, but: